 Meet at the Eagle Marsh barn for a walk through the woods, learning how to identify trees by the buds that were set months earlier, the trees’ bark, and the adaptations they make to living on a wetland.
 We’ll start in the barn exploring parts of trees and testing our skills, then hike the trails that wind through our woods.
 Fun for all ages.

 Meet at the Eagle Marsh barn.
-(For children ages 3 to 5 and a responsible adult.).
-We’ll start in the barn using individual sand boxes and resin molds to compare our tracks to those of animals that live on the marsh.
-Then we’ll hike looking for the tracks and trails the marsh animals leave behind.
+(For children ages 3 to 5 and a responsible adult.)
+Snow is beautiful, but have you ever thought about what lives beneath it?
+We’ll start in the barn with “snow boxes” to discover and identify what animals winter on the marsh.
+Then we’ll hike looking for tracks and trying to find animal homes.
+Dress for the weather, boots recommended.

 Corporate sponsorships are available for all events.